Vallea Lumina is an attraction with lights and illuminations in the forest near Whistler. It’s located a couple of hours north of Vancouver.

 Below is a video with scenes of Vallea Lumina in the summer.
 As you’ll see, it’s very dark in places and the illuminations are really cool.

-The video begins near the entrance by the parking lot.
+The video begins near the parking lot entrance.
 It then passes by the Superfly Ziplines starting platform, which is lit up but not operational at night.
-After that you’ll see the Basecamp with a campfire area and a few buildings including the snack bar.
+After that, you’ll see the Basecamp with a campfire area and a few buildings, including the snack bar.

 There are quite a few stairs you have to climb, as the video shows.
 The path goes up and down the hill with signage along the way.
 There are scenes that follow a storyline, magical illuminations, and flashing lights in places.